 Employers operating in states that include anti-discrimination or reasonable accommodation provisions within their medical marijuana statutes would be well-advised to review their drug-free workplace policies and drug screening practices with the assistance of legal counsel.
-Some of these states, such as Illinois and Rhode Island, include language in their statutes that says employers can continue to enforce a nondiscriminatory zerotolerance drug-free workplace policy or that nothing in the law shall be construed to require an employer to accommodate the medical use of marijuana in any workplace.
-A thorough review of these statutes and the employer's current drug screening practices may allow the employer to continue to enforce existing drug-free workplace policies in some states, but may require a modification in others.
+Many recent cases out of these states have concluded that employers violate the explicit protections provided by state law when refuse to hire or fail to accommodate medical marijuana users.
+Thus, it is important for employers operating in these states to review the statutes and case law with legal counsel, and to develop a policy that ensures compliance.

-23 See Callaghan v.
-Darlington Fabrics Corp., C.A.
-No. PC 14 (R.I.
-Nov.
-12, 2014).
+See Callaghan v.
+Darlington Fabrics Corp., No. PC-2014-5680 (R.I.
+Super.
+Ct., May 23, 2017).